 A common mistake in power calculation is thinking “bigger is always better.”
 While it seems like a safe bet, an oversized generator is actually inefficient.
 It will run at a low load, burning more fuel than necessary and potentially leading to maintenance issues down the road.
 On the other hand, a generator that’s too small will constantly struggle to meet peak demand, which can damage both the generator and your sensitive electronic equipment.
 The goal is to find the right size that can handle your total running load plus the highest surge demand, which is why a professional commercial generator installation starts with a detailed load assessment.

-How to Calculate the Right Generator Size for Your Business
+How to Calculate the Right Commercial Generator Size

 Choosing the right size for your commercial generator is one of the most important steps in the process.
 A generator that’s too small won’t be able to power your essential equipment, leaving you vulnerable during an outage.
 On the other hand, an oversized unit is inefficient and costs more to run.
 The goal is to find that perfect balance where your power needs are met reliably and efficiently.